thardy/pddev/readme.md

 pddev s -d databaseName
 ```

-****** The following also require a postgrator.json file where the commands are invoked, in addition to a sql folder ******
+****** The following also require a postgrator.json file where the commands are invoked - our convention is at the root of the repo, in addition to a sql folder ******

-Create the following file.
+Create the following file - postgrator.json.
 The convention is that each repo has one database it is responsible for.
 That database is configured
 for migrations here.
 We are using postgrator - https://github.com/rickbergfalk/postgrator and postgrator-cli - https://github.com/MattiLehtinen/postgrator-cli for migrations.
 ```json
 {